ethereum/ethereum-org-website/src/content/upgrades/beacon-chain/index.md

 ---

 <UpgradeStatus isShipped dateKey="page-upgrades-beacon-date">
-  The Beacon Chain shipped on December 1, 2020.
-At the time, it was a separate chain to Ethereum Mainnet.
-It ran proof-of-stake but did not handle any transactions.
-The Beacon Chain was merged with the original Ethereum Mainnet in 2022 to take over the consensus logic and block propagation for Ethereum.
-Since The Merge, there has only been one Ethereum chain.
+  The Beacon Chain shipped on December 1, 2020, and formalized proof-of-stake as Ethereum's consensus mechanism with The Merge upgrade on September 15, 2022.
 </UpgradeStatus>

 ## What was the Beacon Chain? {#what-is-the-beacon-chain}